tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 As far as integrating custom API Explorer tooling, this is a task that should be relatively easy for developers.
 All the API Explorer does is map values from a field to an API call and return the response to the same interface.
 In other words, the API plumbing is all there &mdash; you just need a little JavaScript and front-end skills to make it happen.

 However, you don't have to build your own tooling.
-Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses a [OpenAPI specification document](pubapis_openapi_tutorial_overview.html)) and [Readme.io](http://readme.io) (which allows you to enter the details manually or from an OpenAPI specification) can integrate API Explorer functionality directly into your documentation.
+Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses an [OpenAPI specification document](pubapis_openapi_tutorial_overview.html)) and [Readme.io](http://readme.io) (which allows you to enter the details manually or from an OpenAPI specification) can integrate API Explorer functionality directly into your documentation.

 {: .tip}
 For a tutorial on how to create your own API explorer functionality, see the [Swagger UI tutorial](pubapis_swagger.html).